The state of play today

 If you didn’t have a fully formed Business Continuity Plan (BCP) prior to now, then this will provide a strong framework from which to build and improve.
 If you do already have a BCP, then continual benchmarking and assessment will be key to utilizing the benefits of your preparation and adjusting to any unforeseen demands, which are all too common at present.

-The Information Commissioner’s Office have agreed to take a pragmatic approach to enforcement during the current pandemic and insist that data protection should not be a barrier to business during these times.
+The The United Kingdom’s independent ‘supervisory authority’ for ensuring compliance with the UK GDPR, Data Protection Act 2018, the Privacy and Electronic Communications Regulations etc. have agreed to take a pragmatic approach to enforcement during the current pandemic and insist that data protection should not be a barrier to business during these times.
 However, they will continue to monitor the actions of organisations and ensure they continue to uphold their obligations under the DPA 2018.
 The actions discussed above are designed to aid with these obligations and, importantly all of these measures will assist with the ongoing duties to secure and protect personal data, which continue to be upon us regardless of the conditions.

 Fill in your details below and we’ll get back to you as soon as possible